kroma-network/kroma-specs/specs/experimental/validator-system-v2/overview.md

 The [previous permissionless validator system](../../protocol/validator.md#validator-pool-smart-contract) of Kroma requires validators to bond `REQUIRED_BOND_AMOUNT` of ETH each time the validator submits an [L2 output root][g-l2-output].
-While successfully involving over 360 validators (as of 6/3/24), there are a few drawbacks in the current system that need to be addressed:
+While successfully involving over 360 validators (as of 6/3/24), there are a few drawbacks in the previous system that need to be addressed:

 - **Multiple Accounts on a Single Validator**: Since the probability of being selected as a priority validator is calculated to be the same if only `REQUIRED_BOND_AMOUNT` of ETH is deposited, a single validator can increase the